-Relevance estimators are the main drivers that shape every piece of content shown to users.
-Prior work and platforms' documentation show this importance and that these algorithms are opaque to external auditors.
+Relevance estimators are algorithms that form the primary means by which platforms select every piece of content shown to users.
+Prior work and platform documentation show the importance of these algorithms, but provide little transparency into how they operate.

-Given the vast amount of potential content shared on social media, relevance estimators have become responsible for selecting which content is shown on a user's timeline and in what order, and which is omitted or deprioritized.
+Given the vast amount of potential content shared on social media, relevance estimators have become responsible for selecting which content is shown on a user's feed and in what order, and which is omitted or deprioritized.
 For example, for organic content, it may be selecting and ranking posts from a user's friends or pages they follow, or for promoted content, it may be running auctions for ads that are currently competing for a particular user's attention.
-Platforms may mix both organic posts and ads in the content stream.
-Facebook's algorithmic newsfeed dates back to 2007 [60], and Twitter and Instagram deployed such personalization in 2016 [47].
-Before deploying these algorithms, the platforms used ordering that was mostly reverse chronological.
+Platforms may mix both organic posts and ads in the content feed.
+Facebook's algorithmic newsfeed dates back to 2007 [72], and Twitter and Instagram deployed such personalization in 2016 [59].
+Before deploying these algorithms, the platforms used ordering that was reverse chronological.